JunhanCui/Final-work-for-Bachelor/Bachelor final project/README.md

 ## 📖 Overview

-**AJD (Análisis de Jerarquía Dirigido / Directed Hierarchy Analysis)** is a novel variable selection and dimensionality reduction algorithm based on **Topological Data Analysis (TDA)**.
+**DHA (Directed Hierarchy Analysis) / AJD (Análisis de Jerarquía Dirigido)** is a novel variable selection and dimensionality reduction algorithm based on **Topological Data Analysis (TDA)**.

-Unlike traditional statistical methods (e.g., PCA) that focus on variance, AJD iteratively evaluates the topological significance of variables by analyzing the stability and structure of their associated **Persistence Diagrams**.
+Unlike traditional statistical methods (e.g., PCA) that focus on variance, DHA iteratively evaluates the topological significance of variables by analyzing the stability and structure of their associated **Persistence Diagrams**.
 This project provides a robust implementation for computing directed hierarchies using multiple topological metrics, including Wasserstein distance, Bottleneck distance, and Persistence Entropy.

 ## ✨ Key Features